rmad17/jekyll-site/blog.md

 ---

 <div id='sublimevisual'/>
-## Visual Improvements for Sublime Text 3
+## Packages and Visual Improvements for Sublime Text 3

 This is my personal take on how Sublime Text 3 looks better for longer hours of work and happier coding.
 I also describe the packages that I use.